|

-Easter is all about fun, family, and of course, delicious Easter treats!
-If you’re looking for something easy, festive, and downright adorable for this time of year, these no-bake bird’s nest cookies are just the thing.
-They’re chocolatey, crunchy, and topped with candy eggs for Easter.
+Easter is all about fun, family, and of course, delicious treats.
+If you’re looking for an easy, festive dessert that’s downright adorable, these no-bake bird’s nest Easter cookies are just the thing.
+They’re chocolatey, crunchy, and topped with colorful candy eggs that make them perfect for spring celebrations.

-Whether you’re hosting an Easter brunch or packing an easy-to-serve easter dessert for a class easter party, these delicious cookies are guaranteed to be a hit.
-Kids love helping make them, and let’s be real—adults love eating them!
-Whip up a batch, set them out for Easter dessert, and watch them disappear.
+Whether you’re hosting an Easter brunch or packing an easy-to-serve dessert for a class party, these cookies are guaranteed to be a hit.
+Kids love helping make them, and let’s be honest, adults love eating them too.

 No Bake Easter Cookie Ingredients

-In a large saucepan over low heat melt the butter and unsweetened chocolate.
-(Sorry the image shows a double recipe I made for my large eaters)
+In a large saucepan over low heat, melt the butter and unsweetened chocolate.

 Melting butter and chocolate for no bake Easter treats in a saucepan on the stove.